stride3d/stride-docs/en/manual/get-started/game-studio.md

 ![An image showing a scene being edited in the Asset Editor.](media/asset-editor.webp)

-The **asset editor** is a dedicated editor for certain assets.
+The **Asset editor** is a dedicated editor for certain assets.
 It's most commonly used for editing scenes and their entities.

 ## Property Grid

 ![An image showing an entity names "Ground" in the property grid with a single component.](media/property-grid.webp)

-The **property grid** displays a list of properties of selected assets and entities.
+The **Property grid** displays a list of properties of selected assets and entities.

 This is where you can assign [components](key-concepts.md#components) to entities and edit their properties.